 Many state-wide services are located at Austin Health, including the Victorian Liver Transplant Service, the Victorian Respiratory Support Service, the Victorian Spinal Cord Service and the Child and Adolescent Mental Health Service.
 These services not only attract patients state-wide but also include those who travel from interstate to utilise the expert knowledge and facilities.

-In 2014, Austin Health had an overall intake of 61 interns.
+In 2015, Austin Health had an overall intake of 60 interns.
 Unlike past years, all of these interns are based at Austin Health and will spend at least four of their five rotations at the Austin Health site.
 There is also the opportunity for a number of interns to rotate to a rural hospital for one of their five rotations.
-Whilst the interns no longer rotate to the Northern Hospital, those who stay at Austin to PGY2 and above still have the same great opportunity to rotate to Northern Health, providing a varied and valuable experience for their ongoing medical training needs.
+Whilst Austin Health interns no longer rotate to Northern Health, those who continue past internship in the medical stream from PGY2 onwards still have the same great opportunity to rotate to Northern Health, Bendigo Healthcare and Horsham Hospital, providing a varied and valuable experience for their ongoing medical training needs.

 Austin Health provides exceptional support to all its junior medical staff.
 This is particularly evident at the intern level with protected training time each week to attend the intern training sessions which are conducted through the Clinical Education Unit.
 The Clinical Education Unit is a first for Victorian Teaching Hospitals, integrating the learning and teaching environments for all types of staff involved in providing patient care.
 This integration is expected to lead to better teamwork in the actual work environment and to better outcomes for patients.

 The rotations on offer at Austin Health for interns meet all the core requirements for intern training, as well as some unique and popular non-core opportunities.
-These include rotations in stroke medicine, endocrinology and rheumatology, cardiac surgery, ENT/Head and Neck Surgery, Orthopaedics, Urology, the Liver Transplant Unit, Radiology and one rotation through the Victorian Institute of Forensic Medicine (VIFM), which has been in place since 2010.
+These include rotations in stroke medicine, endocrinology and rheumatology, cardiac surgery, ENT/Head and Neck Surgery, Orthopaedics, Urology, the Liver Transplant Unit and Radiology.
 All of these rotations provide valuable experience into the work life of some popular specialties, and have assisted in helping clarify career pathways for many of our interns.

 Our values guide our behaviour and we will ensure our values underpin all of our actions.